ArtBIT/bash-bookmarks/README.md

 To quickly bookmark the current directory by typing `ba .` or `ba $(pwd)`.

-When bookmarking a file, you can bookmark a specific line in a file by adding `#L<line_number>` to the URI.
-This will open the file in the editor and jump to the specified line.

 You can also paste a URI from the clipboard by typing `ba paste`.